johlju/PublishCodeCovCoverage/docs/usage.md

 If the task fails, check the following:

-- Ensure the `CODECOV_TOKEN` environment variable is set correctly.
+- Ensure the `CODECOV_TOKEN` environment variable or `codecovToken` input parameter is set correctly with your Codecov token.
 - Verify the coverage file exists at the specified path.
 - Check if the coverage file is in a supported format (XML, JSON, etc.).